Cletus-FTL30/gatekeeper/README.md

- #Gatekeeper: Detecting Semantic Weakening in Detection-as Code Rules using a CI/CD Integrity Gate
+# GateKeeper: Detecting Semantic Weakening in Detection-as-Code Rules using a CI/CD Integrity Gate

 GateKeeper is a proof-of-concept pre-deployment CI/CD integrity gate for Detection-as-Code workflows using Sigma rules.

 It compares a modified Sigma rule with its baseline version and identifies changes that may weaken the rule's intended detection behaviour even when the modified rule remains structurally valid and continues to pass `sigma check`.

-The repository contains the GateKeeper prototype, two evaluation datasets, evaluation scripts, saved results, and a local SIEM testbed used to examine the effect of rule changes on detection coverage.
+This repository contains the GateKeeper prototype, two evaluation datasets, evaluation scripts, saved results, and a local SIEM testbed used to examine the effect of rule changes on detection coverage.

-This project was developed as part of an MSc Cyber Security dissertation at the University of the West of England (UWE), Bristol.
+This work was developed as part of an MSc Cyber Security dissertation at the University of the West of England (UWE), Bristol.

 ---